Saronno

-The place is well known for its apricot kernel biscuits (amaretti) and liqueur (amaretto), and is also a relevant manufacturing town.
+The place is well known for its apricot kernel biscuits (amaretti) and liqueur (amaretto), produced by ILLVA Saronno locally.
+It is also a relevant manufacturing town.

 Main sights

 Madonna dei Miracoli

 The pilgrimage church of the Madonna dei Miracoli, begun on 8 May 1498 by Vincenzo Dell'Orto, has a dome with very fine architecture on the outside.
 It was built at three times: the Renaissance part from 1498 to 1516; it includes the apse, the chancel, the dome and the bell tower; in 1556 the sacristy was added; in the end from 1570 to the beginning of the XVII century two other spans were added to the aisles and the facade was erected.
 During the same period, "l'Hostaria dell'Angelo” was built to restore pilgrims.

 The bell tower is 47 m high.
 Internally the dome is decorated with fine frescoes by Gaudenzio Ferrari, representing The Concert of Angels, while those in the choir are by Bernardino Luini and are among his finest works.
 These include the Adoration of the Magi, The Presentation, The Marriage of the Virgin and Jesus Discussing with the Doctors in the Temple.
 Most likely Luini started these frescoes in the spring of 1524.
 The dome is based on a very particular dodecagonal tambour that could be appreciated also from the outside.
 It was completed in 1666.
 In January 1923 Pope Pius XI elevated the church to the status of Minor basilica.